Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 ### Approving an access request

-1. As the catalog manager, navigate to *Amplify Central > Marketplace > Access Requests* to view all access requests that can be managed.
+1. As a subscription approver, navigate to *Amplify Central > Marketplace > Access Requests* to view all access requests associated to  product owned by your team.
 2. Filter the Access Requests by approval state (Pending / Approved / Rejected) and/or provisioning state (Pending / Success / Error) and/or team.
 Each access request displays the name, the associated product, the organization of the team, the approval status, and the provisioning status.
 3. Click on the access request name to open the access request details.
 From this page, click **Approve** to approve the access request.